lingjiuu/hermes-dynamic-workflows/README.md

     "phases": [{"title": "Review"}, {"title": "Verify"}], }

-# 每个目标独立流过 review → verify（pipeline 无栅栏：A 可在 verify 时 B 还在 review）
+# Each target flows through review → verify independently
+# (pipeline has no barrier: A can be at verify while B is still at review)
 findings = await pipeline(
     args["targets"],
     lambda t, _o, i: agent(f"Review for bugs: {t}", {"label": f"review:{i}", "phase": "Review"}),